TrueAquarius/SimuBank/.roo/rules-architect/rule-architect.md

 ## 4. Data Fetching & Persistence

+- **Database**: All data shall be stored in a single database.
+Right now, this single database is a MongoDB.
+All code shall be written for that MongoDB.
+At a later time other databases may be chosen.
+No need to create the code yet.
 - **Repository Pattern**: All database operations must be abstracted behind a repository layer.
 The interfaces for these repositories should be defined, while the concrete implementations must be located in a provider-specific subdirectory within `src/services/db/` (e.g., `src/services/db/mongodb/`).
 Application code (e.g., API routes, Server Components) must not interact directly with the database driver.
 This ensures the database can be swapped in the future with minimal refactoring.
 - **Server-Side Fetching**: All primary data fetching should be performed on the server within Server Components, calling the repository layer.
 This is the preferred method for fetching data for initial page loads.
 - **Client-Side Fetching**: For data that needs to be fetched on the client (e.g., after user interaction), use a dedicated data fetching hook.
 While not yet in the project, a library like SWR or TanStack Query is recommended for this purpose.